jkenney0501/dbt_superstore_dim_model/README.md

 # Superstore Dimensional Model with dbt & Snowflake

-Objective: Create a new data workflow from a dara dump in AWS that refreshes M-F and create a Tableau summary dashboard to capture high level metrics associated to this data.
+Objective: Create a new data workflow from a data dump in AWS that refreshes M-F and create a Tableau summary dashboard to capture high level metrics associated to this data.

-Note: I get asked a lot about what does a dbt developer do(mostly) and while this is not meant to be a tutorial but more so a simple walk through of high level items that are completed as an example of a process used for a standard dbt job.
+Note: I get asked a lot about what a dbt developer does(mostly) and while this is not meant to be a tutorial but more so a simple walk through at a high level of items that are typcially completed as an example of a process used for a standard dbt job.
 It may be a little messy right now but it'll get cleaned up!
 It's more of a check list of basic items I use a lot.

 ## Project Overview